 There’s one where he’s in Japan and he’s very orientalist.
 He’s got some kind of drum thing and he’s swinging his arms around, and then just out of the blue he takes his toy out and Miyagi starts swinging — tell him to swing his arms, and he swings his arm and the guy can’t get through that, and he gets beaten up.
 Daniel’s son wins because he’s spun his arms a certain way.
 It’s just ridiculous, but you train the fundamentals, and in the end you think that there’s some kind of secret special move like in a video game where you have a code, a cheat code, and you press back button five times and then spacebar and then you get an energy ball or something.

 Henry Chong: [INAUDIBLE 00:08:10] talks about this: how everyone is always looking for the one secret.
 And the secret is usually that there are fundamentals, and you have to learn them, and you have to practice them.
 And usually, the fundamentals are not big secrets.
 Everyone knows what they are.
 You want to lose weight?
-I mean, you know, sure, there are different tactics to do it, but at its core, most people know how to get it done.
+I mean, you know, sure, there are different tactics to do it, but at its core, most people kind of know how to get it done.
 It’s not like this big mystery that only the 1% know that’s locked away somewhere.

 David Tian: I learned the principles of principles first when I was in school.
 And in high school, I was a good student.
 I wasn’t an amazing student, I was just a good student.
 So I did the homework, I worked hard, I studied and everything.
 I got the grade, but it wasn’t like — I was a good student.
 And then I went to university.
 The first year of university is a totally different thing — in Canada anyway — big universities.
-700 kids are in election hall for the first class, and the professor does not care about you as a person at all.
+700 kids are in the lecture hall for the first class, and the professor does not care about you as a person at all.

 In fact, they want to lead you out.
 Whereas in high school, you have 25 kids in the room and the teacher knows all of your names.
-There’s an emotional connect.
+There’s an emotional connection.
 Anyway, I floundered very badly in that first semester.
 I used to think to myself — I thought of myself as a smart kid, a scholarship kid.
 And I hung out with other smart kids.
 Half the kids lost their scholarships in the first term.
 I was getting a B-, and basically my identity was shattered as a good student.

 And I had to go back to the drawing board on that.
 It wasn’t until the second year, I stumbled upon a book in the bookstore just browsing called ‘What Smart Students Know’ by Adam Robinson.
 Adam Robinson is a really interesting polymath.
 He started Princeton Review.
 He was also a ranked boxer and a ranked chess player.
 He did this interesting podcast with Tim Ferris.
 Suddenly, for 20 years I hadn’t heard anything from him, and then he showed up on this podcast.
 It was quite interesting.

 Anyways, he showed me that school was a game, but it was a game that was run — that you could master if you understood 12 principles.
 And throughout this book called What Smart Students Know he would show you some tactics.
 But at the end of every chapter, there was an attitude check to bring you back to the principles.
-He would repeat it and emphasize that it didn’t matter if you implemented these tactics.
+He repeated and emphasized that it didn’t matter if you implemented these tactics.
 These will help — but even if you implemented them, if you had the wrong attitude, it wouldn’t succeed.
 It was attitude, attitude, attitude.
 And the attitudes were very easy to convey.
 In one chapter, he told you the 12 principles.